Training

 T roomair (t) provides the thermal comfort performance, Heating power (t) the corresponding energy usage

-This step is by far the most important step for a creating a successful modeling tool.
+This step is by far the most important step for creating a successful modeling tool.

 Use hand calculation for estimating the steady-state situation.